Reviews You Can Rely On

 Most of us are guilty of keeping too many photos stored on our phones and computers and never getting around to actually printing them out, so with that in mind, we dug into the research and then purchased and tested today's 12 best photo printers.
 These machines span the category from battery-powered mini-printers to full-sized desktop machines that will produce professional-quality images on a wide range of mediums and in a variety of dimensions.
 While our in-house photography team tested for image quality, the office math whizzes analyzed the short and long-term costs of printing.
 With the holistic picture that our research provides, you'll be able to confidently pick the best photo printer for your home or office.

 There are tons of other gear and gadgets available to help you produce a better photograph — our in-depth reviews cover some of the best products on the market.
-Whether you're an amateur photographer looking for the top instant camera or best tripod, or a professional photographer flying one of the market's best drones, we've dug in to find the best products.
+Whether you're an amateur photographer looking for the top instant camera or tripod, or a professional photographer flying one of the market's best drones, we've dug in to find the best products.
 If you prefer to go digital, see our review of the top digital picture frames for showcasing your family photos.
-Aside from photo printers, our teams also cover the best printers, best scanners, and top-rated keyboards for your everyday needs.
+Aside from photo printers, our teams also cover the best printers, scanners, and top-rated keyboards for your everyday needs.

 Editor's Note: We updated our photo printer review on August 23, 2024, to include some new models in our test lineup, including the Canon Selphy CP1500 and Canon PIXMA G620.